 Prof. Herath notes that many students enter with no technical background, and the program is designed to give students the key skills they need, despite a lack of technical experience (learn how in our conversation with Professor Spence Witten).
 “We teach you how to access and use the resources you’ll need,” says Prof. Herath.
 “We expose you to ways of thinking about those resources.
 You’ll have the tools you need to keep learning on the job.”
 The online MLS program and faculty prepare you, he added, to “hit the ground running” as you build or advance your career in privacy or cybersecurity.

-Professor Brian Ray, director of Cleveland-Marshall’s Center for Cybersecurity Protection and founder of the Cleveland-Marshall’s MLS program, emphasized the opportunity for personal interaction with faculty.
-Although all courses are primaracy asynchronous, he noted the opportunities for optional live interaction with faculty and other students in the program.
+Professor Brian Ray, director of CSU College of Law’s Center for Cybersecurity Protection and founder of the CSU College of Law’s MLS program, emphasized the opportunity for personal interaction with faculty.
+Although all courses are primarily asynchronous, he noted the opportunities for optional live interaction with faculty and other students in the program.

 “In the program,” Prof. Ray said, “students come from all different fields and at all different points in their careers.”
 “We’re excited to work with you, get to know you, and give you advice.
 People like Professor Herath have deep industry experience, and they can advise you on what you may want to do next or which organizations may be useful to target in your career search.
 We’re committed to this personal dimension.”

-Cleveland-Marshall’s innovative online Master of Legal Studies (MLS) in Cybersecurity and Data Privacy takes an integrative approach to education, preparing professionals to understand the technical and business dimensions of cybersecurity and privacy as well as current laws and regulations.
-The part-time and fully online program is led by faculty from the Center for Cybersecurity and Privacy Protection at Cleveland-Marshall College of Law and other leading practitioners in the field, with a focus on relevant, real-world experience.
+CSU College of Law’s innovative online Master of Legal Studies (MLS) in Cybersecurity and Data Privacy takes an integrative approach to education, preparing professionals to understand the technical and business dimensions of cybersecurity and privacy as well as current laws and regulations.
+The part-time and fully online program is led by faculty from the Center for Cybersecurity and Privacy Protection at Cleveland State University College of Law and other leading practitioners in the field, with a focus on relevant, real-world experience.
 Also, the MLS degree is designed for professionals who need to understand the significant legal and business risks posed by cybersecurity and data privacy.
 Lastly, the program prepares graduates with the knowledge and necessary skills to enter these fast-growing fields and to advance to senior positions within organizations.